flaxsearch/flaxcode/flax_search_service/docs/api.rst

     DELETE /<db_name>/docs/<doc_id>|<doc_range>|<doc_set>

-    Transactional; either all documents deleted without error, or none (but what errors could there be?)
+    Transactional; either all documents deleted without error, or none (but what errors could there be?) - database corruption, out of memory errors, networking errors (when we support multi-database backends), etc.

 get document(s)
 ---------------